Andrew Henderson

 Georgia, Digital Nomad Visas in Europe

 The Remotely From Georgia program allows digital nomads to work for up to one year along with their families.
-Registering business like the Individual Entrepreneur scheme can lead to permanent residency.
+Registering a business like the Individual Entrepreneur Scheme can lead to permanent residency.

 There are 95 countries eligible to apply, including the US and EU members.
-Simply speaking, if you’re a national of one of the countries that can travel visa-free to Georgia, then your home country will essentially be on that list.
+If you’re a national of one of the countries that can travel visa-free to Georgia, then your home country will essentially be on that list.

 Fees: Free